-Scottish tablet is a delicious fudge-like sweet (candy), that's irresistible if you have a sweet-tooth.
+Scottish tablet is a delicious, kind of fudge-like sweet (candy), that's irresistible if you have a sweet-tooth.

 Tablet is tricky to describe as it's not soft like fudge, or chewy like toffee, it's more crumbly and 'sugary' in texture.